Saron Yitbarek, Founder of Code Newbie

-The idea came from … I feel like Twitter chats aren’t as popular in general now, as they used to be.
+I feel like Twitter chats aren’t as popular in general now, as they used to be.
 A couple of years ago, everyone was doing Twitter chats.
-When I was looking at what’s easy … I love Twitter.
+I love Twitter.
 I’ve gotten so much professional value from Twitter.
 I’ve gotten networking, I’ve gotten speaking gigs, I’ve received job offers from the Program Manager that I have now.
 It’s been a useful tool for me.
-I was thinking, “What is a low bird entry?
+I was thinking, “What is a low barrier entry?
 What’s the easiest way to connect people from all over the world?”.
 Twitter was the obvious way of doing that for me.
 The idea that comes from just knowing that the community and having people.
-The community, sharing resources is high and that’s fine, but it’s the emotional support.
+The community, sharing resources is high, and that’s fine, but it’s the emotional support.
 It’s finding people who understand the struggle and who understand the frustration.
 Finding individuals who understand the fear.

 That’s something I don’t talk about a lot when it comes to coding.
 There’s a lot of fear and a lot of anxiety that comes with the territory.
 Especially if you’re new, and you’re not used to being long so much, so consistently.
 A lot of what we do is about creating a space that is super friendly, incredibly welcoming.
 When I tweet from the CodeNewbie account, I’m a different person.
 I’m your favorite cheerleader.
 I’m your mother in a sense.
 I’m very, lots of smiley faces, lots of exclamation points, hearts all over the place.
 That’s the personality that we have.
 That has helped to create a very welcoming space for people who are not very comfortable because they’re new to it.
 The idea came from understanding the value of community and wanting to bring that to people all over the world.

 What are tips you would give them who want to get into tech?